sgeulette/plone.formwidget.datetime/README.rst

 JQueryTools Dateinput, provided by plone.app.jquerytools.

-The package is a merge of collective.z3cform.datetimewidget and archetypes.datetimewidget (which itself derives also from collective.z3cform.datetimewidget).
+The package is a merge of collective.z3cform.datetimewidget and archetypes.datetimewidget (which itself was derived from collective.z3cform.datetimewidget).

 TODO